-Democracy demands that journalism be saved even if for-profit newspapers wither away as the Internet gobbles up the advertising they long relied on.
+Democracy demands that journalism be saved even if for-profit newspapers not only wither but die.
 In the unfolding Digital Age, new resources have to be brought together to ensure journalism's future, particularly at the community level.

 Banyan has devoted more than four years to exploring this puzzle, and the solution it advocates for independent community news efforts is a new model that draws resources from:

 Consumer cooperatives along the model of food co-ops, credit unions and long-established reader-owned newspapers in the UK, Italy, Germany, Switzerland and Mexico.
 Community news efforts that set up as local co-operatives can use annual membership fees as a crucial new revenue source.
 The inherent trustworthiness of cooperatives--a very different but powerful resource--further strengthens this model, which is in essence an ndependent community institution.

 Advertising.
 It remains a natural pairing with news, albeit at a much lower level than in the newspaper era, so community news co-ops can rely on some advertising to help pay staff and cover other expenses.

 Web-era peer networks, which have unleashed vast amounts of freely shared collaboration -- an important new resource.
 The most vivid examples are Wikipedia and crowdfunding websites such as Kickstarter, through which millions of people have contributed more than $3.3 billion for art and technology projects since 2009.
 The civic engagement spaces in the software that Banyan supplies to affiliated news co-ops can create an environment that maximizes this kind of freely shared collaboration on a community scale, thus amplifying the power of a co-op’s journalism and leveraging the productivity of a co-op’s staff.